 How to add Cast-Shadows?

 A Step by Step Guide

-1- Let’s draw the cast-shadow of a cube!
+1- Let’s draw the cast shadow of a cube!
 In this case, the light source is a street lamp (which is directly on the ground), so you don’t need to define its position on the surface.
-I recommend you to draw the object with the ”see-through sides” (like it is made of glass).
+I recommend you draw the object with the ”see-through sides” (like it is made of glass).

 2- First, connect the ground mark of the light source with the corner of the object touching the ground (black lines).
 Use a pencil so it would be easier to erase the helping lines.

-3- Now, connect the light source with the top corners of the object (yellow lines).
+3- Connect the light source with the top corners of the object (yellow lines).

 4- The intersection of the black lines and yellow lines are the points that form a shadow shape on the ground.
 All you have to do is to connect the dots!